KV64: Nehmes Bastet

 Upon entering the tomb in 2011, the excavators discovered a wooden coffin and a stela placed near the wall that was facing the head of the coffin.
 The mummy in the coffin belongs to a priestess, the "Chantress of Amun", Nehmes-Bastet.
 She was the daughter of Nakhtef-Mut, a priest of Amun who held the office of the "Opener of the Doors of Heaven" at Karnak, an important Ancient Egyptian temple during that dynasty.
-The wooden stela shows Nehmes Bastet worshiping before a composite deity with attributes of both a sun-god and the god Osiris.
+The wooden stela shows Nehmes Bastet worshipping before a composite deity with attributes of both a sun-god and the god Osiris.

 Previous use of KV64 designation

 "KV64" (with quotation marks) had been employed as a tentative designation in reference to an anomaly detected by the use of ground-penetrating radar by the Amarna Royal Tombs Project (ARTP), led by Nicholas Reeves, during the autumn of 2000.
 This anomaly was detected 50 ft north of KV63, near the tomb of Tutankhamun, KV62.

+The designation was used again in 2008 for a possible tomb entrance located near the center of the main valley between the tombs of Merenptah (KV8) and Ramesses II (KV7).